-Depending on the types of gases seen and the rate of increase, the severity of an electrical fault can be determined.
-As a fault develops, temperature increases and corresponding gases are generated.
-For a typical DGA sample, there are 9 gases that are measured.
+Depending on the types of gasses seen and the rate of increase the severity of an electrical fault can be determined.
+As a fault increases the temperature of the fault increase and corresponding gasses are generated.
+For a typical DGA sample there are 9 gasses that are measured.

-- Oxygen Typically an indication of air ingress and therefore a leak to the atmosphere may be present. - Nitrogen Typically an indication of air ingress and therefore a leak to the atmosphere may be present.
-For sealed transformers with a nitrogen blanket, a higher concentration may be seen. - Hydrogen Low energy event that has possible partial discharge activity and/or overheating of fluid. - Methane Low energy event that has possible partial discharge activity and/or overheating of fluid. - Ethane Overheating of oil. - Ethylene Overheating of oil associated with higher temperature overheating. - Carbon Monoxide Overheating of paper insulation. - Carbon Dioxide Overheating of paper insulation. - Acetylene Arcing in oil with very high temperature, overheating of oil.
+Oxygen - This is typically an indication of air ingress and therefore a leak to atmosphere may be present.

+Nitrogen - This is typically an indication of air ingress and therefore a leak to atmosphere may be present.
+For sealed transformers with a nitrogen blanket a higher concentration may be seen.

+Hydrogen - Low energy event that has possible partial discharge activity and/or overheating of fluid.

+Methane - Low energy event that has possible partial discharge activity and/or overheating of fluid.

+Ethane - Overheating of oil.

+Ethylene - Overheating of oil associated with higher temperature overheating.

+Carbon Monoxide - Overheating of paper insulation.

+Carbon Dioxide - Overheating of paper insulation.

+AIG Insight | 18 Jul 2023 1 of 3

+Insight: Transformer Monitoring and Testing

+Acetylene - Arcing in oil with very high temperature overheating of oil.
 Acetylene is generated by arcing and therefore an internal fault is most likely present.
 Even a very low concentration of acetylene can indicate a severe problem.

 Analyzing individual gas concentrations on their own is only one step in understanding DGA.
-A single gas concentration that is higher than industry standards should be considered a warning but may not indicate a serious problem based on the history of the transformer.
+A single gas concentration that is higher than industry standards should be considered as a warning but may not indicate a serious problem based on the history of the transformer.
 Additional DGA samples are needed to verify an increasing trend and other test methods may be necessary.